Appleviscuits/Appleviscuits/README.md

         databases: ["mongo", "MySql"],
         misc: ["Canva", "Figma"]
     },
-    currentProject: "I am developing Back-end for Mobile-apps using Express",
+    currentProject: "I am developing Back-end for Mobile-apps using Express.JS",
     funFact: "Building the Future, One Byte at a Time."
 };
 ```